Viacheslav Chornovil: Exile to Yakutia

 Representatives of the Ukrainian intelligentsia were arrested in August and September 1965 in Kyiv, Lviv, and other cities of Ukraine.
 They were charged with anti-Soviet propaganda, and the majority of them were convicted in 1965 in closed court processes.
 I personally knew several of those arrested and convicted; I never noticed anything anti-Soviet in their actions and words, but, on the contrary, I saw sincere concern for the state of Ukrainian culture, the Ukrainian language, for the restoration of normal socialist law and socialist democracy, which were trampled during the years of the tyranny of Stalin and Beria.
 None of this differs from the 20th Congress of the CPSU.
 Later, M. Osadchy, interrogated and searched as a witness in the case of a teacher and a former instructor of the Lviv Central Committee of the Communist Party of Ukraine, came to the conclusion that the KGB bodies, which conducted the investigation, allowed violations of procedural norms, fitting the investigation to preconceived qualifications.

 He also stated that the process, and the lack of Soviet authorities' action on his complaints, had significantly reduced his faith in the Soviet system.
 He continued to insist, however, that he had no ill-will towards the Soviet government, alleging that he was being targeted by certain officials who wished to illegally prevent him from informing high-ranking officials about the state of the country.
-Chornovil was convicted on 13 November 1967 and sentenced to three years' imprisonment.
+Chornovil was nevertheless convicted on 13 November 1967 and sentenced to three years' imprisonment.
 During this period, he lived in the village of Chappanda in the Yakut Autonomous Soviet Socialist Republic.